Jacob L. Devers: Armored Force

 Devers was an articulate proponent of the Army's now-emerging tactical doctrine of combined arms: infantry-artillery-armor-close air support.
 He carried a translation of a German manual on the components of the Panzer division.
 Devers was neither the first nor the only general to embrace combined arms as the doctrinal solution to the problem of how best to employ tanks, but he was well-placed to act upon it.
 At his direction, an updated comprehensive (460 pages) Armed Force Field Manual: Tactics and Technique FM 17–10 was written, published, and distributed in March 1942.
 A German manual on tank platoon tactics, with a foreword by Heinz Guderian, was translated into English and issued as an Armored Force publication.

 March 1942 saw a reorganization of the armored divisions in the wake of the 1941 maneuvers.
 Devers added an artillery headquarters to the armored division and reorganized the artillery component into three battalions, each of three batteries of six M7 Priest self-propelled guns.
 A division trains headquarters was added to coordinate logistical activities.
 In a first, at Devers' insistence, a flight of light aircraft to be used for artillery spotting and reconnaissance were included in the new Table of Organization and Equipment (TO&E) for each division.
 He was a strong and early supporter of the development of the DUKW, an amphibious truck.
 Vannevar Bush later recalled that in the early stages of its development, Devers was the only man in the Army who fully appreciated its possibilities.
-Its value would be demonstrated during the Allied invasion of Sicily in July 1943.
+Its value was demonstrated during the Allied invasion of Sicily in July 1943.